GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_dataset.rst

   solution that we get from the arc is used as a starting point for the computation of the solution derived from telluric absorption lines.
-* A telluric standard observation taken in the same configuration as the science and obtained at night just before or just after the science observation sequences, and at a similar airmass.
+* A telluric standard observation taken in the same configuration as the science and obtained at night, in this case, just after the science observation sequence, and at a similar airmass.

 .. warning::  The Bad Pixel Masks (BPMs) are now found in the archive rather than packaged with the software.
 You must get the static BPM from the